NYUAD-CRC/crc-docs/source/hpc/old_hpc.rst

 .. rst-class:: text-justify

-    BuTinah was NYU Abu Dhabi’s first High Performance Computing  (HPC) Cluster commisioned in April 2012 and decommissioned in May 2016.Named after Bu Tinah a tiny protected nature reserve found in the waters of Abu Dhabi.
+    BuTinah was NYU Abu Dhabi’s first High Performance Computing  (HPC) Cluster commisioned in April 2012 and decommissioned in May 2016.
+Named after Bu Tinah a tiny protected nature reserve found in the waters of Abu Dhabi.

     In Brief, it was a 70 TFLOPs cluster ranked 397 in the top500 in June 2012 built in 15 racks